duckdegen/ethglobal-guides/Bridging Tokens and Data/2. Dev Resources/Glossary of terms.md

-Glossary of Terms
+# Glossary of Terms

-- `Domain`: Essentially the ‘nomadic’ term for chain.
+- `Domain`: Essentially another term for chain.
 - `Origin`: Sending chain/domain
 - `Destination`: Receiving chain/domain
 - `Source`: Contract that an interaction starts from (and calls into Connext)